dagger/dagger/docs/current/guides/488564-openshift-gitlab.md

 ## Introduction

 This guide outlines how to set up a Continuous Integration (CI) environment with the Dagger Engine on OpenShift in combination with GitLab Runners.
-The setup contains of following parts:
+The architecture consists of:

-* Dagger engine as DaemonSet which executes the pipeline
+* A Dagger Engine DaemonSet which executes the pipelines;
-* A GitLab Runner which manage the exution of GitLab CI jobs.
-For each job it spawns a new runner worker pod.
+* A GitLab Runner which manages the execution of GitLab CI jobs.
+For each job, a new Runner worker pod is spawned.

 ## Assumptions